 - Cluster content – This content centers of subtopics that fall under the general topic being covered in the pillar page.

 - Hyperlinks – These join cluster content to pillar content.
-It guides readers to other content you have related to the topic they're reading about, and it tells search engines that the pillar page and cluster content have a semantic relationship.
+It guides readers to other content you have related to the topic they're reading about (which you show to readers using the right anchor text), and it tells search engines that the pillar page and cluster content have a semantic relationship.

 HubSpot's content strategy tool helps you visualize your internal linking strategy.
 Plus, it gives you topic suggestions based on relevance, popularity, and competition, so you will never run out of cluster content and pillar page ideas.